 The preferred finishes are natural polished brass and nickel.
 Chrome was not widely used as a protective finish for faucets until well into the 1920s.
-In the Victorian Era it was rate and expensive.
-Plated nickel was a relatively soft metal that wore off over time, exposing the unprotected brass beneath, but it was less maintenance intensive that plain brass which needed to be polished several times in a week to keep its shine and prevent tarnish.
+During the Victorian Era, it was rate and expensive.
+Plated nickel was a relatively soft metal that wore off over time, exposing the unprotected brass beneath but it was less maintenance-intensive than plain brass which needed to be polished several times in a week to keep its shine and prevent tarnish.

-(For more information on faucets in general, including what features and qualities to look for when purchasing a faucet, see Faucet Basics.
-For reviews and ratings of over 100 faucet brands, see Faucet Reviews and Ratings).
+For more information on faucets in general, including what features and qualities to look for when purchasing a faucet, see Faucet Basics.
+For reviews and ratings of over 250 faucet brands, see Faucet Reviews and Ratings

 Victorian Kitchen Appliances

 Modern appliances tend to look out of place in a Victorian kitchen — more so than is the case with any other kitchen style.
 We cannot do without them, so special efforts need to be made to make them fit in.
 Fortunately, there are ways of incorporating modern appliances without destroying the special look and feel of a period kitchen.
 Essentially these boil down to four approaches.

 The first is using an actual period appliance.
 Some Victorian appliances can be used in their original form or modernized with new innards to keep the look of the period with the convenience of modern functionality.